JSdev-rahul/taskHub-backend/README.md

 - **MongoDB Integration:** Integration with MongoDB database for storing and retrieving task data.
 - **Authentication:** Secure user authentication with JSON Web Tokens (JWT).
 - **Authorization:** Role-based access control to manage access to tasks.
+- **Google Authentication:** Allow users to sign in using their Google accounts.
+- **Email Password with OTP Verification:** Implement email-based password reset functionality with one-time password (OTP) verification.

 ## Technologies Used